 - The presentation of scientific rigour, uncertainty, and the burden of proof, and shifting baselines, and

-- The interface between environmental and economic values.
+- The interface between environmental and economic values, as a mechanism to better engage business/corporate and finance sectors in conservation

 - The synthesis and integration of diverse, multidisciplinary scientific information for its interpretation in, and application to management, policy, assessment and general issues of public interest